-Configuring the Maximum Heap Memory Size for ZENworksClientMgmt Service on a Windows Primary Server
+Configuring the Maximum Heap Memory Size for ZENworks Server Service on a Windows Primary Server

-The ZENworksClientMgmt service is the Tomcat instance used by the ZENworks Primary Server.
-It services agent requests, and the zenworks-setup page.
-If you find that ZENworksClientMgmt runs out of heap space, you can increase the heap size by doing the following:
+The ZENworks Server service is the Tomcat instance used by the ZENworks Primary Server.
+It services agent requests, ZENworks Control Center, and the zenworks-setup page.
+If you find that ZENworks Server runs out of heap space, you can increase the heap size by doing the following:

-- 1 Run ZENworksClientMgmtw.

-- 2 On the Java tab, change the Maximum memory pool from 1024 to a higher value.
+- 1 Stop the ZENworks services (ZENMonitor, ZENServer, and ZENLoader). - 2 Run zenserverw. - 3 On the Java tab, change the Maximum memory pool from 1024 to a higher value.
 For example, 4096.

-- You need to reserve RAM for the operating system, so change the values in increments that make sense.
+You need to reserve RAM for the operating system, so change the values in increments that make sense.

-- 3 Click Apply, then click OK.

-- 4 Restart the ZENworksClientMgmt services.
+- 4 Click Apply, then click OK. - 5 Start the ZENworks services.